 It’s always good to know what people find challenging, like on-the-go meals ideas.
 I love it when people ask me questions about their journey eating a plant-based diet.
 And these make for great blog post.
-Today, I received a question on my Facebook page about plant-based on-the-go meal ideas,
+Today, I received a question on my Facebook page about plant-based on the go meal ideas,

 My husband and I just started this way of life yesterday and are having trouble coming up with some easy take to work or on the go foods.
 Can you please give us some ideas for plant-based diet on the go meals as my husband is driving for work all day?

 Wow, Lindsay and her husband are REALLY newcomers!
 Good for her for reaching out and making it happen.